-The report presents the:
+The report presents the;

-- Final version of the Statement of Accounts 2016/17 incorporating those changes agreed with Wales Audit Office (WAO) during the course of the audit for Member approval (Appendix 1). - WAO's reports in connection with the audit of the 2016/17 financial statements for Flintshire County Council and the Clwyd Pension Fund (Appendices 2 and 3). - Letters of Representation for Flintshire County Council and the Clwyd Pension Fund for Member approval (Appendices 4 and 5). - Supplementary information to the Statement of Accounts 2016/17 on full time equivalent pay, in excess of £60,000, as requested by a notice of motion approved by Council on 29th January 2013 (Appendix 6).
+- Final version of the Statement of Accounts 2016/17 incorporating those changes agreed with Wales Audit Office (WAO) during the course of the audit for Members recommendation to Council. - WAO's reports in connection with the audit of the 2016/17 financial statements for Flintshire County Council and the Clwyd Pension Fund. - Letters of Representation for Flintshire County Council and the Clwyd Pension Fund for Members recommendation to Council.